 3. Combine.
-Pour peanut butter mixture into dry ingredients and stir to combine.
+Pour the peanut butter mixture into the oat mixture and stir to combine.

 4. Freeze.
-Press firmly into a 9x9 pan and place pan in the freezer for at least 30 minutes.
+Line a 9x9 inch baking dish with parchment paper or a silicone liner.
+Press the mixture firmly into a 9x9 pan and place pan in the freezer for at least 30 minutes.
 (TIP: wet your hands to push down on the mixture so that it doesn't stick to your fingers)

 5. Slice and Enjoy!
 Remove bars from the freezer and lift from the pan using the overhang of the silicone liner or parchment paper.
-Place on a cookie sheet and use a sharp knife to cut into desired size of bars.
+Place on a cutting board and use a sharp knife to cut into desired size of homemade granola bars.